In Memoriam, In Gratitude

 I was a student at the Hamburg Opera Ballet School.
 Eva Evdokimova did Giselle, and I’ve never seen anything like it—she was otherworldly.
 I took her class religiously at Ballet Arts in New York beginning around 2000.
 Her sense of musicality and rhythm gave an alertness to every step.
 We talked a lot after class and just clicked.
 She was my teacher, my mentor, but we would go to performances together and talk about them.
 She trained my eye and taught me things I otherwise might not have noticed—it was the greatest education.
 I asked her if she wanted to perform as a guest in my 2002 series at The Kitchen and she said, “I don’t want to perform just any solo.
 I think you should choreograph one for me.”
 What an opportunity!
 After working together, we became very close friends.
 Her hunger for knowledge was inspiring; I would get a call from her in the evening, “Did you read this book?!”
 Her discipline, respect for everybody, commitment, and her artistry, were amazing lessons.
 Through her classes I became interested in incorporating ballet into my choreography, and working with pointe.
 She believed in me; having an artist as great as her trust in your artistic choices—it’s empowering.
 What I take from her is quiet fearlessness.

-From top: Eva Evdokimova.
+Eva Evdokimova.
 Photo by Zoe Dominic, DM Archives; Henning Rübsam.
 Photo by Antonio Yussif, Courtesy Rübsam

 Interviews by Lynn Colburn Shapiro, Lauren Kay, Wendy Perron, Debbie Schneider, and Nancy Wozny